dreadflopp/dreads_modlist_patches/README.md

 # Where to find the guide
 The Github version (this version) of the guide is the first version to get updates but the Mod Picker version should mirror the Github version.
 The Github version has extended comments and users should at least read through the Github version of the guide.
->TODO add links\
+>TODO upate links when CMS has been launched\
 - [Github version of the guide](https://github.com/dreadflopp/dreads_modlist_patches/blob/master/README.md)
 - [Mod Picker version]()
 - [The guide section on STEP]()

 # Introduction
->TODO update link when STEP CMS is launched\
+>TODO upate links when CMS has been launched\
 This modlist a build for the [STEP: Core guide for Skyrim Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/31054).
-This means that this guide is build based on STEP: Core.
-Everything you need to mod Skyrim is in this guide, you do not have to install anything prior following this guide.
+This means that this guide is a build based on STEP: Core.
+Everything you need to mod Skyrim is in this guide, you do not have to install anything prior following it.
 Almost everything in this build is optional, meaning you can use parts of it if that is what you want.

 **The mods featured in this build are chosen to be immersive and realistic.
 Realistic in a fantasy setting means believable.
 The mods should feel like they expand or enhances vanilla Skyrim, like they could have been there from the beginning**